 What is a Tornjak?

-The Tornjak is a magnificent mountain dog breed native to Bosnia and Herzegovina, primarily found in the Dinaric Alps region.
+Tornjak dogs are a magnificent mountain breed native to Bosnia and Herzegovina, primarily found in the Dinaric Alps region.
 It was traditionally bred for guarding livestock, making it an excellent protector and guardian.
 With a powerful build and impressive stature, the Tornjak exudes strength and confidence.

 History and Origin